virejdasani/Make-Java-Easy/README.md

 # Make-Java-Easy

-### A Llibrary / Package that makes writing java as easy as Python!
+### A Library / Package that makes writing java as easy as Python!

 ## Info
 - All the functions are written in the `makejavaeasy.java` file.